• EMDR

 https://www.emdria.org/about-emdr-therapy/

-Schedule a free consultation to see if EMDR might help you release what no longer serves you.
+You are welcome to schedule a consultation to see if EMDR might help you release what no longer serves you.